 Ngorongoro Crater Safari Ideas

 Within the Ngorongoro Crater is a complete eco-system comprising of nutritious grasslands, swamps, lakes, rivers, woodlands and forest.
 This variety can sustain a vast resident population of game.
 Lions stalk the grasslands in search of vulnerable herds of zebra, wildebeest or other plains game.
-Whilts flamingos grace the shallow soda lakes.
+Whilst flamingos grace the shallow soda lake.
 And giant-tusked elephants wander in its shade-giving forests of fever trees and figs.

 Choosing between Ngorongoro Crater Lodges

 The lodges perched on the edge of the Ngorongoro Crater are the most popular, of course.
 The top choice, with a sizeable price tag to match, is the andbeyond Ngorongoro Crater Lodge.
-But there are also older lodges such as Ngorongoro Serena Lodge, Ngorongoro Sopa Lodge and Ngorongoro Wildlife Lodge.
+But there are also older lodges such as Ngorongoro Serena Lodge and Ngorongoro Sopa Lodge.
 These were built in the 1970s and 80s at a time when large lodges were permitted.
-The first two of these have kept pace with modern taste.
-So they offer excellent, if rather impersonal hospitality, and wonderful views.
+And the decor hasnt changed much since.
+They offer good hospitality and wonderful views, but also a step back in time.

-The only other lodges close to the crater are Ngorongoro Rhino Lodge and Lemala Ngorongoro.
-These smaller lodges don’t overlook the crater.
+Other lodges close to the crater are Ngorongoro Rhino Lodge, Lemala Ngorongoro. and Neptune Ngorongoro Lodge right by the park gates.
+These lodges don’t overlook the crater.
 But they have the advantage of being close to the route down.
-(So you can get a jump on the crowds for an early start to your Ngorongoro safari).
+(So you can get a jump on the crowds).

 Is the Ngorongoro Crater too crowded?

 It is understandable that an Ngorongoro safari remains virtually a ‘must’ on anyone’s first safari to Tanzania.
 However this popularity has naturally brought its own problems.
-The vast number of safari vehicles daily descending from the Ngorongoro lodges into the crater can destroy the very sense of wilderness that you seek.
-Though the lions continue to hunt in complete disregard for the safari vehicles following them.
-It is more difficult for visitors to ignore the dust and the relative crowds.
+The vast number of safari vehicles daily descending into the crater in peak season can destroy the very sense of wilderness that you seek.
+Some how the lions continue to hunt in complete disregard for the safari vehicles following them.
+But it is more difficult for you, the visitor, to ignore the dust and the relative crowds.

-The Tanzania wildlife authorities have limited access to the Ngorongoro Crater by increasing park fees.
-And limiting game vehicles on the crater floor.
+The Tanzania wildlife authorities have tried to limited access to the Ngorongoro Crater by increasing park fees, but this has not had much effect.
 You will have excellent game-viewing on your Ngorongoro safari.
 But it will not be an exclusive experience.
-So, at Cedarberg, we aim to combine a safari in the Ngorongoro crater with a greater focus on untrammelled wilderness elsewhere on your Tanzania safari.
+So, at Cedarberg, we aim to combine a visit to the Ngorongoro crater with a greater focus on untrammelled wilderness elsewhere on your Tanzania safari.